 How to Make a French Gimlet

-Making a French Gimlet cocktail is as simple as the ingredients in this recipe.
-Gin and St. Germain are a classic combination and make perfect sense in this tart and sweet cocktail recipe.
+Making a French gimlet cocktail is as simple as the ingredients in this recipe.
+Gin and St Germain are a classic combination and make perfect sense in this tart and sweet cocktail recipe.

 First, chill your glass in the freezer for a few minutes while mixing this drink.
 Chilling the glass can make the flavors of the drink more crisp.
-Next, fill a cocktail shaker with ice, gin, elderflower liqueur, and fresh lime juice.
-Fresh lime juice is best.

 The taste of gin can vary from one brand to another, but most people say it has a "pine" or "Christmas tree" flavor.
 Herbs, such as juniper berries and coriander, along with citrus are used to make gin giving it a botanic flavor.
-High quality, good gin is able to balance all the unique ingredients that go into making this spirit, so buy the "good stuff".

 More Cocktail Recipes